Associate Professor, Schar School of Policy and Government

 La Porte is currently on leave in the Office of Policy, Environmental Protection Agency, working on resilient cities, climate adaptation policy and interagency climate adaptation planning.
-He is also appointed visiting professor, Karlsruhe Institute of Technology, in Germany, working on societal dimensions of the energy transition.
+He is also appointed visiting professor at the Karlsruhe Institute of Technology in Germany, working on societal dimensions of the energy transition.

 La Porte teaches courses on climate change adaptation policy; global political economy; critical infrastructures and extreme events; global Internet public policy; technology and institutional change; and culture, organizations and technology.

-Before coming to George Mason, La Porte was a member of the Faculty of Technology, Policy and Management at the Delft University of Technology in the Netherlands, where he was associate professor.
-From 1989 to 1995 La Porte was an analyst at the Office of Technology Assessment, a research office of the U.S. Congress where he worked on the role of wireless telecommunications and the National Information Infrastructure, international trade in telecommunications services and U.S. policy, and international defense industrial cooperation and the arms trade.
+Before coming to Mason, La Porte was a member of the faculty of technology, policy and management at the Delft University of Technology in the Netherlands, where he was associate professor.
+From 1989 to 1995, he was an analyst at the Office of Technology Assessment (OTA), a research office of the U.S. Congress, where he worked on the role of wireless telecommunications and the National Information Infrastructure, international trade in telecommunications services and U.S. policy, and international defense industrial cooperation and the arms trade.

-La Porte received his Ph.D. in political science from Yale University in 1989, and his B.A, in sociology and political science from Swarthmore College in 1980.
-He lives in Washington, DC.
+He received his PhD in political science from Yale University in 1989, and his BA in sociology and political science from Swarthmore College in 1980.
+He lives in Washington, D.C.